AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ## Noise

-Being exposed to offensive noise while at work only affects JS by a mere -.04, but it turns out that it has a bigger affect than any other factor on net emotional state while doing the job, at a whopping -.90 correlation `21`.
+Being exposed to offensive noise while at work only affects JS by a mere -.04, but it turns out that it has a bigger effect than any other factor on net emotional state while doing the job, at a whopping -.90 correlation `21`.
 This means that noise pollution while working basically makes a job more dissatisfying than any other factor.

 ## Heat / Cold